 Hubby had been away for work and the day he came home there was a heat advisory for our area – which is rare.
 We were loving the balmy weather (I even ordered two summer dresses online).
 Szuka was SO pumped Hubby was home and she just went nuts, jumping all over him and looking at me wide-eyed, like “do you SEE who is HOME?!?”
 We all went outside before she broke something – like her tail, which was thumping maniacally against the walls – and she had the zoomies in a big way.
 She darted around like crazy, diving under the deck of the guesthouse and burrowing under the deck stairs of the main house.
 She ran full tilt for about five minutes until she started to pant like crazy and we decided to take her inside.
 We gave her some fresh water to drink and encouraged her to lie on the cool tile.
 It was fairly cool inside our house, but maybe a little warmer than usual?
 Tuckered out from about five minutes of activity, Szuka (and Hubby) had a nap.
 Hours later, Szuka started to get restless and was panting like crazy.
 She just would not settle!
 As the evening wore on, I started Googling, “dog won’t stop panting” and all of these articles about heatstroke and dogs popped up.
-It had never occurred to me that a dog can get heatstroke from a few minutes of activity, but I read about a dog who died after a 10 minute walk!
+It had never occurred to me that a dog can get heatstroke from a few minutes of activity, but then I read about a dog who died after a 10 minute walk!
 It was heartbreaking.
-We started researching ways to cool her down.
+We started researching ‘easy ways to keep your dog cool”.
 We wrapped a pack of ice in a towel for her to cuddle.
 She happily curled up around her little ice pillow and munched on some pieces of ice.
 We grabbed a small hand towel, soaked in cool water, and placed it on her head.
 We read that wrapping a hot dog in a damp towel can have the opposite effect – creating a sauna heat trap – but she loved the towel on her head.
 She’s always been an odd duck.
 We encouraged her to drink a little water and she even nibbled on a snack.
 She started to calm down and the panting stopped, although her breathing was still pretty heavy.
 We phoned the emergency vet number and spoke with our vet, who asked follow up questions about her condition: Was she vomiting?
 Had she lost her appetite?
 Was she dizzy or unsteady on her feet?
 The vet was fairly certain that Szuka did not have heatstroke, but had just become overheated and likely overtired.
 We were encouraged to keep her cool, monitor her for other signs and, if we were at all uncertain, bring her in the next morning for an exam.

 Szuka was fine – WHEW! – but it really gave me a scare!
 I thought I knew the basics of keeping a dog cool but, after doing research, I realized just how susceptible dogs are to heatstroke, so it made me want to get prepared to keep Szuka cool because it looks like this summer might be a hot one!
-Here are 13 easy (and stylish) ways to keep your dog cool this summer, to prevent heatstroke but also to make sure your dog is enjoying the balmy weather as much as you!
+Here are 13 easy ways to keep your dog cool this summer, to prevent heatstroke but also to make sure your dog is enjoying the balmy weather as much as you!